overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

 - Add more categories for object detection, for instance, the car license plate or the human face, which are really useful in visual content creation.
 - Allow users to specify the objects.
 Rather than simply block a category of objects in the video, we may create some user interface to allow user select some type of objects in a frame, and then apply and tracking the objects according to users' choice.

-I will possibly dig into some of these as when I have free time, as it is a really interesting project and I will keep working on it.
+I will possibly dig into some of these ideas when I have free time, as it is a really interesting project and I will keep working on it.

 Thanks again for reading my report!

 # Code Source Declaration

-- The code of Mask R-CNN is from https://github.com/matterport/Mask_RCNN.
+- The code of Mask R-CNN is from [https://github.com/matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN).
 I modify some of the code to make it compatible with the project.
-- The code of image mixing is from https://note.nkmk.me/en/python-pillow-composite/.
+- The code of image mixing is from [https://note.nkmk.me/en/python-pillow-composite/](https://note.nkmk.me/en/python-pillow-composite/).

 The rest parts of the code is basically implemented by me, including the fast style transfer code.
 I also referred to some pages on Stack OverFlow when I work on my implementation.